browserengineering/book/book/text.md

 Let's start with phase one.
 Since one line contains text from many tags, we need a field on `Layout` to store the line-to-be.
-That field, `line`, will be a list, and `text` will add words to it instead of to the display list.
+That field, `line`, will be a list, and `word` will add words to it instead of to the display list.
 Entries in `line` will have *x* but not *y* positions, since *y* positions aren't computed in the first phase: